alango/list-merge/specification.md

 - **Duplicate Prevention**: System prevents creation of duplicate tag names within a project
 - **Auto-Suggestion**: When adding tags to items, existing tags are suggested with autocomplete functionality
 - **Tag Color Customization**: Users can assign custom colors to tags for better visual organization
+- **Tag Editing**: Tags can be edited (name and color) with automatic updates to all items using those tags
+- **Hover Actions**: Edit and delete actions appear on hover for each tag in the tag pool
+- **Inline Editing**: Tags can be edited directly in the tag pool using an inline form with keyboard shortcuts

 ### 2.5 Import and Export Functionality
 - **Import Formats**: